Anthony Reategui

 Anthony Reategui is a professional poker player from Chandler, Arizona.
 A graduate from Chandler High School, Anthony worked at a Mesa, Arizona car washing facility before his poker career.
 He most notably was the runner-up in the $2,500 No Limit Hold'em event and won the $1,500 No Limit Hold'em Shootout at the 2006 World Series of Poker.

-As of 2008, his total live tournament winnings exceed $1,200,000.
-His 5 cashes as the WSOP account for $648,210 of those winnings.
+As of 2026, his total live tournament winnings exceed $1,700,000.
+His 12 cashes at the WSOP account for $829,292 of those winnings.